apiato/documentation/docs/getting-started/software-architectural-patterns.md

 ##### More Classes {#more-classes}

 All other classes types work the same way, you can refer to the documentation for where to place them and what they should extend.
-For more details you can always get in touch with us on **Slack**.
+For more details you can always get in touch with us in the chat room.

 #### How to use Apiato features {#apiato-features}